omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 4.1 More than two nodes

-Now we'll make a big step: create several <tt>tic</tt> modules and connect them into a network.
+Now we'll make a big step: create several `tic` modules and connect them into a network.
 For now, we'll keep it simple what they do: one of the nodes generates a message, and the others keep tossing it around in random directions until it arrives at